 While summer is a great time for kids to relax, play outside, and gear up for the next year, a recent study found that more than half of children lost up to 39% of the academic gains they made that year over the summer.
 July and August can be a great time to help your students maintain their academic skills, especially in the STEM fields.
 The best homeschool STEM curriculum can also help you ensure your child continues to make progress throughout the school year.

-Jump right into learning important computer science skills with award-winning live online classes led live by an expert.
-Most students start with beginner-friendly Scratch coding:
+Learn important computer science skills with award-winning online classes led live by an expert.
+Most children start with beginner-friendly Scratch coding:

 We’ll discuss everything you need to know about learning STEM through homeschooling.
 We'll reveal the best ways to learn STEM, what to look for in a curriculum, and explore how live online computer science classes can help students build fundamental skills year round.
 We’ll also show you some free coding classes that can help engage your student before you commit to any programs to ensure their interests align.